Keeping prenatal patients safe during the COVID-19 pandemic

 - Your weight will be monitored

-- You’ll learn about common symptoms like nausea and vomiting, swelling, cravings, and mood swings, and how to manage them
+- You’ll learn how to manage common symptoms like nausea and vomiting, swelling, cravings, and mood swings

-Prenatal care is important for you and your baby
+Prenatal health services are important for you and your baby

-Pregnancy complications can happen even when your health is good.
-The best way to avoid them and deliver a healthy baby is by getting prenatal care.
+Pregnancy complications can happen even when you are healthy.
+The best way to avoid them and deliver a healthy baby is by staring prenatal care early in the pregnancy.

-Research shows that babies of mothers who do not get prenatal care are three times more likely to have a low birth weight and five times more likely to die than those born to moms who do get prenatal care.
+Research shows that babies of mothers who do not get prenatal care are more likely to have a low birth weight, which may cause health problems.
+In addition, the likelihood that a baby will die at or soon after birth is higher when mothers do not receive prenatal care.

 How much does prenatal care cost?